gamejolt/doc-help/src/publish-game/index.md

 # How do I publish my game?

 When you are ready to publish your game, head over to your [dashboard](http://gamejolt.com/dashboard/) and select the game from the list under "Your Games".
 You will be taken to the game's overview page.
-Here, you can publish the game page by clicking/tapping "Publish Game".
+Here, you can complete the required set-up steps and then publish your game.

-Before you can publish your game, it needs two things:
+Before you can publish your game, it needs at least two, maybe three, things:

 1. [A thumbnail image](/thumbnail-image/index.md)

 2. [A maturity rating](/maturity/index.md)

+3. [One or more builds](/add-build/index.md), if it is not a Work-in-Progress.

-Adding other things to your game page, like media, music, and a page header, are not required for publication, but are highly recommended.
+Adding other attention-grabbing things to your game page, like media, music, and a page header, is not required for publication, but is highly recommended.

 - [Adding images to my game page](/add-image/index.md)